Catalyst: Out-of-Distribution Detection via Elastic Scaling: Scope and Future Work

 We evaluated $\approach$ using three specific statistics: mean, standard deviation, and max.
 As our ablations (Appendix~\ref{appendix: alternate statistics}) demonstrated, this choice was deliberate, as other statistics like median were ineffective and entropy was not generalizable.
 While other aggregate functions could be explored, our focus remained on this robust set.

-Additionally, we limit the scope of $\approach$ to CNN-based architectures.
-The reason behind this is two-fold: \emph{(a)}~Competitive baselines in the literature~\cite{energy, energy_01, energy_02, energy_03, ReAct, DICE, ASH, SCALE} extensively use CNN-based architectures.
+Additionally, we provide a comprehensive analysis focused on CNN-based architectures, with $\approach$ applied within this setting.
+This focus is motivated by two factors: \emph{(a)}~Competitive baselines in the literature~\cite{energy, energy_01, energy_02, energy_03, ReAct, DICE, ASH, SCALE} extensively use CNN-based architectures.
 For fair comparison, we adopt similar architectures to evaluate $\approach$. \emph{(b)} CNN-based architectures continue to be widely used in both the research community and real-world applications.
 A comprehensive benchmark study carried out in prior work~\cite{Battle_of_backbones} has shown convolutional networks such as ResNet~\cite{ResNet} and ConvNeXt~\cite{ConvNext,ConvNext_v2} remain the default choice in real-world vision systems (including object detection, segmentation, retrieval, and classification) due to their strong inductive bias (translation invariance), computational efficiency, strong performance on moderate-scale data, and extensive ecosystem of pretrained models.

-The core principle of our method -- leveraging statistical cues from penultimate pre-pooled activation map -- is a general strategy that can be extended beyond CNNs to architectures like Vision Transformers (ViTs)~\cite{ViT}.
+The core principle of our method, leveraging statistical cues from penultimate pre-pooled activation map is a general strategy that can be extended beyond CNNs to architectures like Vision Transformers (ViTs)~\cite{ViT}.
 However, adapting $\approach$ to derive an effective scaling factor \(\gamma\) from the intermediate blocks of a transformer requires substantial research and engineering.
-We identify the extension of our framework to transformer-based models as a promising and significant direction for future work.
+We are actively exploring the extension of our framework to transformer-based models.